theforeman/kafo/README.md

 # $three::  number three
 ```

-When you enter Testing class module in interactive mode you see parameters
+When you enter the Testing class module in interactive mode you can see parameters
-from Basic group and options to configure parameters which belongs to rest
+from the Basic group and options to configure parameters which belong to the rest
 of groups on same level, in this case Advanced and Extra parameters.

 ```